experimentalpolitics/immigration/material/design.md

 **[employ]** Across the United States, how many workers -- immigrant and US-born -- do you think are employed by immigrant-owned businesses?

-- *TEXTBOX* Million
-- Don't know
+1. Less than 500,000
+2. 500,000 - 1 million
+3. 1 million - 5 million
+4. 5 million - 10 million
+5. More than 10 million

-**[sales]** Taking your best guess, what was the total number of sales of immigrant-owned businesses in the last year.
+**[sales]** Taking your best guess, what was the total number of sales of immigrant-owned businesses in the last year?

 1. Less than $500 billion
 2. $500 billion - $1 trillion
 3. $1 trillion - $1.5 trillion
 4. $1.5 trillion - $2 trillion
-5. More than 2 trillion
+5. More than $2 trillion
-6. Don't know

 **NOTE**: randomize order of remaining questions

 **[taxes]** Most people who come to live in the U.S. work and pay taxes.
 They also use health and social services.
 On balance, do you think people who come here take out more than they put in or put in more than they take out?

-- 0 (Generally take out more) - 10 (Generally put in more) & 99 (DK)
+- 0 (Generally take out more) - 10 (Generally put in more)

 **[taxes_oe]** Please explain your answer in a few short sentences.
 What is the main argument that came to mind when answering the question?